 It’s vital that everyone, from fishers to retailers, scientists to consumers, has confidence in the MSC blue fish tick label and the credibility of the claims made by MSC certified organisations.

 Under the MSC program, fisheries can get certified if they meet the MSC Fisheries Standard.

 The MSC is a third-party certification program.
-This means we do not assess or certify fisheries, but only set the standard they have to meet.
+This means we do not assess or certify fisheries.

-Fishery assessments are carried out by independent accredited conformity assessment bodies (CABs) with teams of experts in fisheries science and management who are independent of the fishery and the MSC.
+Fishery assessments are carried out by auditors who are experts in fisheries science and management and are independent of the fishery and the MSC.
 The certification process is managed by an independent conformity assessment body, also known as a CAB.

 What is a third-party program?

 Third-party programs offer the highest level of assurance that the outcomes of assessments are unbiased.
-The MSC, in consultation with stakeholders, sets standards for sustainable fisheries and supply chains.
-The assessments are carried out by the independent assessors following processes that are set by the MSC.
+The MSC, in consultation with stakeholders, sets Standards for sustainable fisheries and supply chains.
+The assessments are carried out by independent CABs following processes that are set by the MSC.

 Here’s how our program compares to other forms of certification:

-- Third-party: An independent assessment shows that the organization’s product or service meets a standard.
+- Third-party program: an independent assessment shows that the organisation’s product or service meets a Standard.

-- Second-party: Peers, such as an industry association or a buyer, check if the organization’s product or service has met a standard.
+- Second-party program: peers, such as an industry association or a buyer, check if the organisation’s product or service has met a Standard.

-- First party: An organization self-assesses if its product or service meets a standard.
+- First-party program: an organisation self-assesses if its product or service meets a Standard.

-Third-party certification is widely regarded as the most trustworthy system for objective assessments, but there can still be risks to the integrity of the system.
+Even though third-party certification is widely regarded as the most trustworthy system for objective assessments, there can still be risks to the integrity of the system.
 These can include real or perceived conflicts of interest.

-To mitigate these risks, we have built in additional safeguards, including:
+To mitigate these risks, the MSC has built in assurance safeguards:

-- Appointing Assurance Services International (ASI) as an external oversight body for CABs.
+- Appointing Assurance Services International (ASI)as an external oversight body for CABs.

-- Ensuring assessors follow ISO 17065, an international standard used in many sectors including food safety, to ensure that assessment teams operate in a competent, consistent, and impartial manner.
+- Ensuring CABs follow ISO 17065,an international Standard used in many sectors including food safety, to ensure that assessment teams operate in a competent, consistent and impartial manner.

-- The publication of all assessment reports on our Track a Fishery website
+- Publishing assessment reports on our Track a Fishery website.

-- Including independent peer review to check the expert judgment within fishery assessments
+- Including independent peer review to check the expert judgement within fishery assessments.

 To ensure the consistency and independence of the MSC fishery certification process, all fishery assessment reports are peer-reviewed by independent scientists from the MSC’s Peer Review College.